timlohse1104/tilloh.dev/backend/README.md

 ### Memorandum API

 The API that powers tilloh.dev Memorandum.
+Consists of generated identifiers for user sessions and a key-value store to store link information.

+### (future) Chat API

+The API that powers tilloh.dev Chat.

+### (future) Todo API

+The API that powers tilloh.dev Todo list.

-### API documentation
+## API documentation

 The API documentation is available at `https://api.tilloh.dev/v1`